ossd-s25/project-evaluation/Godot.md

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__ Yes, the community fosters a welcoming environment across GitHub, forums, and chat platforms.
-A lot contributors in the chat have taken to using reactions (👍, 👎, 🚀, 🎉, 👀, ❤️, 😄, 😕) to express their feelings about comments.
+A lot of contributors in the chat have taken to using reactions (👍, 👎, 🚀, 🎉, 👀, ❤️, 😄, 😕) to express their feelings about comments.